elastest/elastest-device-emulator-service/e2e-test/docs/index.md

         driver.manage().window().setSize(new Dimension(1024, 1024));
         driver.manage().timeouts().implicitlyWait(5, SECONDS); // implicit wait
         driver.get(tormUrl);
-        startTestSupportService(driver, "EUS");
+        startTestSupportService(driver, "EDS");
 ```

-In this snippet, we see that we force the size of the browser windows, we configure a global implicit wait of 5 seconds (to wait for elements to be located by WebDriver), then we open the TORM URL, and then we use the parent method `startTestSupportService` to start the support service identified by the label `EUS`.
+In this snippet, we see that we force the size of the browser windows, we configure a global implicit wait of 5 seconds (to wait for elements to be located by WebDriver), then we open the TORM URL, and then we use the parent method `startTestSupportService` to start the support service identified by the label `EDS`.

 The next part is specific for the EDS GUI.
 First, we click on the Chrome radio button and start a live session: